OfficeDev/Teams-app-cicd-guide/final/doc.md

           name: artifact
           path: appPackage/build/appPackage.zip
 ```
->The default pipeline will be triggered when push events happen on master branch, you can modify it to meet your own needs.
+>The default pipeline will be triggered when push events happen on main branch, you can modify it to meet your own needs.

 #### 2. Set variables/secrets in the repository
 The following variables and secrets are needed for the pipeline: